Three goals for UI evaluations are:

 - If the user does the right thing, will they know that they have and make progress toward their goal?

-If the team finds a step with an implausible story, they note the usability issue and move on to the next step.
+If the team finds a step with an implausible story or explanation, they note the usability issue and move on to the next step.
 They do not redesign the UI.
 Also if there is a gap in the design (for example when it is not clear from the specification what action the user is to perform), the team will note the gap and move on.

 The rules of behavior during the walkthrough are: